Bahamas Cruise Port: Top 8 Things to Do in Nassau

 Pro Tip: Although it can be tempting for some people to chase, pet, feed, (etc.) the iguanas, keep in mind that these are wild reptiles and you are visiting their island.
 So keep your distance and treat them with respect and curiosity only.

-#3: Visit a Secluded Sandbar
+#3: Visit a Secluded Sandbar in Nassau

 The Bahamas is an archipelago of around 30 inhabited islands and around 700 coral islands.
 This means endless opportunities exist to discover small, secluded beaches and islands waiting to be explored.
 Many boat tours include stops in secluded areas like the one shown in the photo above.
 There were no other tours in the area so we had this small magical sandbar to ourselves.
 This photo is entirely unedited, giving you a true sense of how beautiful and serene these islands can be.
 I recommend bringing a camera to capture the magic, as friends and family might not fully grasp just how stunning it is.

-#4: Have a Boat DAy
+#4: Have a Bahamas Boat Day Adventure!

 Many of the stops I have referred to above, Thunderball Grotto, the plane wreck, secluded sandbars, and Iguana Island, can all be reached with one incredible day on a boat!
 I went on a tour similar to this one, and although it was expensive, I would spend every penny to do it again.
 It was one of the best travel days of my life, and I have some of the most incredible memories from it that I will continue to talk about for years.

 Envision being out on a boat with miles of turquoise clear waters surrounding you, fresh, clean air brushing against your face, and the sun rays warming your skin.
 We stopped at 7-8 different places, all of which were very different from one another, and we even took a private jumper plane ride over to the Exumas that had views that were just breathtaking.
-You can see a little of what I mean from the photos at the top of this post.
+You can see a little of what I mean by the photos at the top of this post.

 One of the best things about spending time on an island is enjoying the views of the beautiful water no matter where you go, and eating out should be no different.
 There are several spots to eat with an oceanfront view.
 Some of my top spots include Oia for a more upscale experience or Twisted Lime Sports Bar & Grill for a more laid-back setting.

-For on-land exploring, Nassau has one main “downtown area” for wandering.
+For on-land exploring, Nassau has one main downtown area for wandering.
 You only need a few hours to explore the area.
 I recommend heading here either early in the morning or later in the evening (before sunset) to avoid peak heat hours.

 • Pirates of Nassau: An interactive pirate experience perfect for families and younger children.
 For some history on the Pirates of Nassau, you can check out their website here!
 I did skip this experience.